codeslash21/Data_analysis_nanodegree/Python/python_documentation.md

  #### Uses:
  Notebooks have quickly become an essential tool when working with data.
 You'll find them being used for data cleaning and exploration, visualization, machine learning, and big data analysis.
  #### NOTE:
+ * To install Jupyter Notebook use the following command - `conda install jupyter notebook` or `pip install jupyter notebook`.
+ * To start notebook enter `jupyter notebook` in terminal or console.
+ * By default, the notebook server runs at `http://localhost:8888`. `localhost` means your computer and `8888` is the port the server is communicating on.
+ * `conda install nb_conda` - To install Notebook Conda.
+If then you run the notebook server from a conda environment, you'll also have access to the "Conda" tab shown below.
+Here you can manage your environments from within Jupyter.
+You can create new environments, install packages, update packages, export environments and more.
  * Notebooks have quickly become an essential tool when working with data.
 You'll find them being used for data cleaning and exploration, visualization, machine learning, and big data analysis.
  * Notebooks are also rendered automatically on GitHub.
 It’s a great feature that lets you easily share your work. [nbviewer](http://nbviewer.jupyter.org/)
  * Notebooks are a form of literate programming proposed by Donald Knuth in 1984.
 With literate programming, the documentation is written as a narrative alongside the code instead of sitting off by its own.